Get insider access

 27 cd/m²

-The Dell XPS gets bright enough to combat glare, even outdoors in broad daylight.
-For dark room viewing, it gets dim enough at the lowest brightness setting to help reduce eye strain.
+The FHD+ display gets bright enough for use in most indoor settings.
+Outdoor use is possible, though you may have trouble seeing dark-color content in direct sunlight.
+The display gets fairly dim at the lowest brightness setting to help reduce eye strain.
 The 4k panel performs similarly, but the OLED is dimmer, with an advertised maximum brightness of 400 cd/m².

 8.3